tommybobbins/refactored-waddle/README.md

 *roles/browser* role provides read access to browse the hierarchy for a project, including the folder, organization, and IAM policy.
 This role doesn’t include permission to view resources in the project.
 Resources in GCP are organized in a hierarchy level through folders and projects.
 To view this hierarchy structure, at least the roles/browser role is required.

-Organisations
+# Organisations
 =============
 Organisation Policies can be created by the *organisation policy administrator*

 Organisation hierarchy
-Org -> Folders -> Resources
+- Org -> Folders -> Resources
-One central billing account - Google Cloud Organisation Resources - move project to the Organisation
+- One central billing account - Google Cloud Organisation Resources - move project to the Organisation
 Billing Export goes to Bigtable so can be queried using SQL.
 Moving distribtued projects into one billing project - In the GCP Console, navigate to the Resource Manage section and move all projects to the root Organization.
 Can then setup a billing account to manage the underlying accounts.
+## Account Specific owners
-Project Owner can delete project - doesn't need Organisation admin Billing Account Administrator - can perform all Billing Account activities (creating budgets).
+- Project Owner can delete project - doesn't need Organisation admin
+- Billing Account Administrator - can perform all Billing Account activities (creating budgets).
-Billing Account Manager - can only link Billing account to other accounts.
+- Billing Account Manager - can only link Billing account to other accounts.

-Cloud Audit Logs
+# Cloud Audit Logs
 ================
 All Admin Activity is recoreded. roles/logging.privateLogViewer is the minimum account for viewing these logs.